-In the operand column, I refers to input bits, O to output bits, W to work bits, D to bits in the designated area, DR to Data Retention bits, and TC to timer and counter Completion Flags and PVs.
+In the operand column, I refers to input bits, O to output bits, W to work bits, D to bits in the designated area, LR to Link Relay bits, DR to Data Retention bits, and TC to timer and counter Completion Flags and PVs.
 Refer to 3-2 Memory Areas for details on bit and word designation.